decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - signature (REQUIRED), an octet string of the form outputted by the Sign operation.
 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
 - ph (OPTIONAL), octet string.
-- [(H_1, msg_1, revealed_1), ..., (H_L, msg_L, revealed_L)] (OPTIONAL), a list of tuples consisting by a generator, the message and a variable indicating if the message will be revealed or not.
-Generators must be G1 points, messages must be non-zero scalars mod r and the variable indicating if that message will be revealed must be boolean.
+- [(H_1, msg_1, revealed_1), ..., (H_L, msg_L, revealed_L)] (OPTIONAL), a list of tuples consisting by a generator, the message and a boolean value indicating if the message will be revealed or not.
+Generators must be G1 points and messages must be non-zero scalars mod r.
 If not supplied, the list will default to the empty array ("[]").
-The list MUST be ordered based on the index of the generators.
+The list must have the same order as the (generator, message) pairs had when supplied to Sign.

 Parameters: